ProfessionalCSharp/ProfessionalCSharp2021/3_Web/Services/README.md

 # Readme - Code Samples for Chapter 25, Services

+**Services** dives into creating microservices using different technologies such as ASP.NET Core as well as using Azure Functions and gRPC for binary communication.

 This chapter contains these samples:

 * BooksApi (ASP.NET Core Web API and a .NET client)